-Every two weeks, Radiolab releases a podcast - a free audio file that automatically downloads to your computer using software like iTunes.
-Subscribe to our podcast, and you'll always have the latest episode.
-Listen to podcasts on your computer, or transfer the files to your iPod or MP3 player and take them with you anywhere.
+Listen to the podcast: Every two weeks, Radiolab releases a podcast -- a free audio file that automatically downloads to your computer using software like iTunes.
+Subscribe to our podcast, and you'll always have the latest episodes and shorts.

 Radiolab takes time.
-Each hour is like a little movie for your ear, and that takes time!
-Our particular blend of reporting and documentary is heavily researched--and sometimes we're reporting on stories that are still unfolding.
+Each episode is like a little movie for your ear, and that takes time!
+Our particular blend of reporting and documentary is heavily researched -- and sometimes we're reporting on stories that are still unfolding.
 Unlike a daily news program, we're able to wait to see how the story ends.
 And we work hard to create layered sonic experiences -- we hire actors, create and record our own sound effects, and compose music.
 All of this takes time.
 Be patient.
 It'll be worth it.

 Radiolab is produced by WNYC Radio.
 You can support Radiolab with a gift to WNYC.